GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vm-gae/README.md

     `mvn clean gcloud:deploy -Dbigtable.projectID=myProject -Dbigtable.clusterID=myCluster -Dbigtable.zone=myZone`

+NOTE - These parameters are required every time you run the app, if you plan on running it a lot, you may wish to set these values in the `pom.xml` directly.

 1. go to the new default module which will be displayed in results from the deploy.
-It will look like: `https://20150624t111224-dot-default-dot-PROJECTID.appspot.com` you can go to that url to test.
+It will look like: `https://PROJECTID.appspot.com` you can go to that url to test.

 ## AppEngine Debugging Hints
 The first thing to do, if you'd like to debug is use the `servlet.log()` methods, they seem to work when other loggers don't.
 Then take control of your GAE instance: